jackey-mei/finalProject/README.md

 Jackey

-Added left-right acceleration to jumping
+Added left-right acceleration to jumping<br>
-Fixed movement when colliding against ceilings, left-right walls Fixed speed-boost bugs when jumping and moving at the same time Cleaned up spacing/syntax of code
+Fixed movement when colliding against ceilings, left-right walls<br>
+Fixed speed-boost bugs when jumping and moving at the same time<br>
+Cleaned up spacing/syntax of code